-- The GrowBig plan is great value for your money, including the option for multiple websites and the SuperCacher that greatly improves a WordPress and Joomla website speed – $7.95/month
+- The GrowBig plan is great value for your money, including the option for multiple websites and the SuperCacher that improves website speed – $5.95/month I use this one

-- The GoGeek plan for those of you who are planning on getting deep into web development or host a ton of sites on your account – $14.95/month
+- The GoGeek plan for those of you who are planning on getting deep into web development or host a ton of sites on your account – $11.95/month

 I bought the StartUp plan at first but upgraded to GrowBig once I started freelancing because it allows me to host more than one domain on my account and I needed to build a freelancer website in addition to this blog.

-Now you have to choose your domain (i.e. yourwebsite.com).
+Now you have to enter your chosen domain (i.e. yourwebsite.com).
 This is the website address that you see up in the bar at the top of your browser.
 You get free domain registration with any SiteGround hosting plan you choose so that’s exciting.

 Now it’s time to review and complete your order.
 Something that’s great about SiteGround is that their discount applies no matter how long you sign up for (other hosts only apply the discount for the longest time period, trying to rope you in for a couple years).
 I would probably go for the 12 months at first and see how you do blogging for a year.

-**IMPORTANT: I’m pretty sure I didn’t get the HackAlert monitoring and you don’t need the premium support just based on my amazing experience with their “regular” support services, but make sure you click the box to get domain privacy.
+**IMPORTANT: Make sure you click the box to get domain privacy.
 Otherwise anyone can look up your name and address!